HomeLatest NewsGovTechIndia among top promising nations for developing disruptive technology: KPMG

 Preferred Source of Google

-India has emerged as the most promising nation for developing disruptive technology according to the latest KPMG report.
+India has emerged as the most promising nation for developing disruptive according to the latest KPMG report.
 This comes amid a rise in technology back solutions gaining ground following the Covid-19 pandemic outbreak.

 Many experts also believe that the dependence on technology-based solutions for business continuity during the second Covid-19 wave has drawn major interest towards technology, which has now become part of daily life for a considerable Indian population.